joelee2012/api4jenkins/docs/source/index.rst

 Quick start
 ----------------------------------------

-Here is an example to create job and start build, obtain build object the queue item, and pull progressive output until its completion, and obtain the build status.
+Here is an example which will create job, start build, obtain build object from queue item, and pull progressive output until its completion, obtain the build status in order.

     >>> from api4jenkins import Jenkins